LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version TBD
 *Released*: TBD
 - Add support for Ancestor nodes on All Samples grids
-  - Prevent faceting for Ancestor nodes not at top level
+  - Update `CustomizeGridViewModal` to not allow multiple levels of ancestors to be added

 ### version 3.47.0
 *Released*: 30 May 2024